GengiuRobert/Minesweeper-Game/MinesweeperReadMe.md

 # Minesweeper-Game
-Personal Remake of the Game Minesweeper - C language, console application
+Personal Remake of the Game Minesweeper - C language, console application with modular programing

 ---------------------------------------------------------------------------------------